GuanceCloud/dataflux-func/sdk/README.en.md

 # DataFlux Func SDK

-This SDK contains signature feature for programmatically calling DataFlux Func's API.
+DataFlux Func provides full API support and can be called programmatically using the SDK.

-The SDK itself is a single file release, so users can put the code file into their projects and use it directly.
+The SDK includes signature functionality and is released as a single file.
+It can be used directly by users in their projects.

 ## 1. Create a AccessKey